(also known as: apple polishing, wheel greasing, brown nosing, appeal to pride / argumentum ad superbiam, appeal to vanity)

 Explanation: The comment about looking ten years younger just because of the car is obvious flattery and not a fact.
 This would not qualify as a valid reason for making such a purchase.

 Exception: Sincere praise is not flattery and is universally appreciated.
-However, even praise in itself, without reason, is a fallacy, unless the argument is directly related to the sincere praise.
+However, even sincere praise in place of reason in an argument is a fallacy, unless the argument is directly related to the sincere praise.

 You are a stunningly beautiful girl -- you should be a model.